-- Identify your target audience by gender, interest, demographic, hobbies, etc — learn as much about your audience
+- Identify your target audience by gender, interest, demographics, hobbies, etc — learn as much about your audience

 - Run a Facebook boost post campaign targeting your audience and with as little as $5 a day, you will see results